www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2025-04-29-consolidating-the-projects-focus.md

-# Consolidating the project's focus.
+# Consolidating the project's focus
 > It is essential to understand, what is really important for oneself.

 One day I woke up and thought, that given the time frame,